 Sept 2018 - present, Coordinator, Sociological Theory Research Group for postgraduate students, University of Edinburgh

-March 2018 - present, Programme Administrator, 2019 Arts Health Research Intensive, led by the Arts Health Early Career Research Network and the University of Florida
+March 2018 - March 2019, Programme Administrator, 2019 Arts Health Research Intensive, led by the Arts Health Early Career Research Network and the University of Florida

 19 Oct 2018, The Art and Science of Research, interdisciplinary research training event for doctoral researchers, Royal College of Surgeons, Edinburgh (project lead)